box/box-windows-sdk-v2/Box.V2/docs/metadata.md

     .GetFileMetadataAsync(fileId: "11111", "enterprise", "marketingCollateral");
 ```

-You can also get all metadata on a file by calling `FilesManager.GetAllFileMetadataTemplatesAsync(string fileId)`.
+You can also get all metadata on a file by calling `MetadataManager.GetAllFileMetadataTemplatesAsync(string fileId)`.

 ```c#
 BoxMetadataTemplateCollection<Dictionary<string, object>> metadataInstances = await client.MetadataManager